couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 ## Network

-There are three potential network setups in Azure that will support XDCR.
+There are three potential network setups in Azure.
 Those are detailed below.

 ### Public IPs
 The Couchbase recommended setup is to attach a public IP to each node.
 The public IP can be used to connect application drivers and replicate across geographies with XDCR.

 The templates configure each Couchbase node with the public DNS.
 Because the public DNS resolves to a NAT based IP, we recommend adding a record to `/etc/hosts` on each node to resolve its public DNS to `127.0.0.1`.
 That allows Couchbase to bind to the IP underlying the public DNS.

-Traffic between public IPs in Azure is routed over the Azure backbone.
+Traffic between public IPs in Azure is routed over the Azure backbone, not the public internet.
 The backbone has a bandwidth in 100s-1000s G.  This means that traffic is limited by the network cap of a VM.
 Larger VMs have a 10G network cap.

 ### VPN Gateways